Home / Common Failures

 What is the most common MOT failure?

-Lighting and signalling is the most common failure category, accounting for 12.75% of all MOT defects.
+Lighting and signalling is the most common failure category, accounting for 24.81% of all recorded MOT defects (DVSA, April to June 2025).
 Most are simple fixes like blown bulbs that cost under £20.

 How much does the average MOT repair cost?